magicsunday/webtrees-fan-chart/README.md

-# ancestral-fan-chart
+# Ancestral fan chart

-Ancestral fan chart module for webtrees genealogy application.
+An ancestral fan chart module for the webtrees genealogy application.